 Truth is an objective fact expressed in a subjective way.
 It is obvious that one comes to the truth of Christianity or more generally religious truth, differently than one would come to scientific truth.
 God is not an object to be observed.
 God has made himself known.
 Faith, therefore, is a response in obedience, the thing agnostics hate.

 I find Ron’s statement here astounding.
-Ron writes “Truth is an objective fact expressed in a subjective way”.
-Ron certainly believes the Bible to be absolute truth.
-I would love to know if he really, really, believes the Bible is absolute truth.
-(I have my doubts) Ron, without any evidence, believes that what the Bible teaches is an objective fact.
+Ron writes “Truth is an objective fact expressed in a subjective way.”
+Ron certainly believes the Bible is absolute truth.
+I would love to know if he really, really, believes the Bible is absolute truth (I have my doubts).
+Ron, without any evidence, believes that what the Bible teaches is an objective fact.
 The Bible is true because it says it is.

 How does one know this?
-By a subjective experience with God.
-God has made himself known.
+Through a subjective experience, God has made himself known.
 How do we know that?
 Because the Christian says so.
 Because Ron says so.
-Ultimately, it is a matter of faith.
+Ultimately, then, it is a matter of faith.

-If it is a matter of faith, why do so many Christians try and prove the truth of Christianity?
+If it is a matter of faith, why do so many Christians try to “prove” the truth of Christianity?
 Why do they attempt to use scientific methods to prove the veracity of the claims the Bible makes?

 Ron might be surprised to know that I still have faith.
 I have faith in the gods I can see, my fellow human beings.
-In my Christian days I put my faith in a God who I said was always there, but quite honestly I never really could find him.
+In my Christian days, I put my faith in a God whom I said was always there, but quite honestly I never really could find him.
 God was all-knowing and all-powerful.
-He was supposedly intimately involved in the minutia of my life, yet when it came to things that mattered, matters of life and death, God was nowhere to be found.
+He was supposedly intimately involved in the minutia of my life, yet when it came to things that mattered — matters of life and death — God was nowhere to be found.

 I find no conflict in the different responses to the agnostic because the different individuals have expressed their belief and experience (“Pascal’s Wager”) in the one, absolute God in different ways.
 Faith in Jesus Christ as the Son of God and the Savior of the world is truth and is experienced by individuals.

 It is clear for all who are willing to see . . . no two Christians have the same version of Christianity.
-Christianity for most Christians is akin to going to a buffet, taking what you want and leaving the rest.
+Christianity for most Christians is akin to going to a buffet, taking what you want, and leaving the rest.
 I don’t have a problem with this approach, but I would, at least, like Christians to admit it.
 They speak of orthodoxy and common belief, but such singularity does not exist except in denominational or church confessions or theological texts.
-Real world experience tells me that every Christian believes what they want to believe and ignores the rest. (any righteous men out there that want to offer their virgin daughter to the men of the city as righteous Lot did?)
+Real-world experience tells me that all Christians believe what they want to believe and ignore the rest.
+(Any righteous men out there that want to offer their virgin daughter to the men of the city as righteous Lot did?)

 This is why all Christians can describe some kind of personal experience, or relationship, with God through the Holy Spirit.
 Christian faith is an assent and obedience to the revelation of God.

-On this point I agree with Ron.
+On this point, I agree with Ron.
 It is all about the revelation of God.
-In other words it is ALL about the Bible.
+In other words, it is ALL about the Bible.
 As I have said time and time again, there is no Christianity without the Bible.
 I am an agnostic because I reject the truth claims of the Bible.
 I reject its claim that it is a supernatural, divine book that reveals God to humankind.
-It is a spiritual book written by men thousands of years ago.
-Certainly the Bible has much to offer in way of personal spiritual guidance, but it is just a book and it has no authority in my life.
+It is a fallible book written by unknown men thousands of years ago.
+Certainly, the Bible has much to offer in way of personal spiritual guidance, but it is just a book, and it has no authority in my life.
 It has as much authority, and is just as inspired, as the writings of Mark Twain.
-(And no Christian can prove otherwise because the doctrine of inspiration is presupposed and can not be empirically proved.)
+(And no Christian can prove otherwise because the doctrine of inspiration is presupposed and cannot be empirically proved.)

 Ron knew I was heading down the slippery slope towards agnosticism.
 Surely he can recall our discussions about the Bible.
 He, at one time, read my blog.
-Yet, when I stopped attending his church that ended our interaction.
-Evidently time was better spent rescuing those who wanted rescued.
+Yet, when I stopped attending his church, that ended our interaction.
+Evidently, his time was better spent rescuing those who wanted rescued.